 .
 Make an effort to be prepared and decisive when meeting with an estate planning attorney.
 Before your first meeting, ask your attorney what documents and information you need to bring to your meeting.
 The less time your attorney needs to spend gathering information, the less money you’ll ultimately end up spending.

-This article was written by The Larson Law Firm, LLC and provided courtesy of Savina Nikolova, Attorney at Law.
 This article has been provided for informational purposes only and is not intended to be, nor should it be considered legal advice.
 Consult an appropriate legal professional regarding current laws and application to your particular situation.
 You should not make any decisions about any legal matter without first consulting with an attorney.
 This article is not intended to create, and receipt does not constitute an attorney-client relationship.